Xetera/notes/notes/american_gov/chapter14.md

     * Be committed to the American Creed
     * Be familiar with the inner workings of Washington DC.
     * Characteristics of the average candidate.
-  * Characteristics of the **agerage** candidatrks
+  * Characteristics of the **average** candidatures
     * Has a lot of money
     * Looks good on TV
     * Have plenty of free time to run a campaign
     * He may not possess any of the skills necessary for the office!

 3. Different and inappropriate office types have occupied the office of the presidency.
-  * James Barbers' classification active - negative and possitive rather than the best, which is active positive.
+  * James Barbers' classification active - negative and positive rather than the best, which is active positive.

+#### <i class="fas fa-book icon"></i> Issue politics
+People voting for candidates because of their stances on issues or issues that are with the candidate, most commonly a single issue.